Frequently asked questions

 What is the Impact Factor of Papers in Physics?

 The IF is the mean number of citations recieved during a calendar year to all papers published in the journal in the two precedent calendar years.
 The 2014 IF is then the number of citations recieved during 2014 to papers published during 2012 and 2013 divided by the number of papers published in those years.
-Only a few data bases report the IF for the journals that they index.
-Until Papers in Physics is included in these databases we provide our own estimates extracted from the citations found from sources such as CrossRef, Google Scholar, and Scopus.
+The following figure shows data for the IF of Papers in Physics from the data base of Scopus-Scimago.

 What is the journal acceptance rate?

 Papers in Physics publishes in average 33% of the submissions.
 This is not a target set by the editors but the result of the revision process.